 Volunteers

 The very existence of Lenawee Therapeutic Riding depends on the people who volunteer.
 Volunteers attend special orientation programs if they wish to work directly with the horse and rider.
-Because the safety of the rider is of the highest priority, volunteers are needed as side-walkers, back-riders, leaders, and as assistants to the instructor.
+Because the safety of the rider is of the highest priority, volunteers are needed as side-walkers, leaders, and as assistants to the instructor.
 Help is also needed for public relations, fundraising, planning committees, horse care and teaching stable management classes.
 Volunteers provide horses that are certified and specifically trained to accommodate the rider's needs.

 New volunteers are essential for the continued success of the program and are needed for all aspects of the program.
 If you would like to become involved or need more information, contact Janelle Stewart, MSU Extension Educator - Youth Development.
 We welcome any visitors who would like to attend our in-session riding programs.